Ahmed101Mohammed/Jack-compiler/generator.md

         No cade here just put the decleration to the symbol table.
         // let arr = Array.new(4)
         Handling like you handle any object.
-        The os task here is to reserve sequence of free number of regesters in the memory. // #Note: this is not your task in the calling process, it should be the tast of the body of the constructor fanction of Array class.
+        The os task here is to reserve sequence of free number of regesters in the memory. // #Note: this is not your task in the calling process, it should be the task of the body of the constructor fanction of Array class.
         The regesters number is equal to the resolt of the expression in the new method of array, her equal 4, so the os should reserve 4 regesters.
 2nd: Handling arrays form manipulation prespective:
     - This is Jack code: